cuhsat/lrsh/README.md

 ```
 The `CHECKSUM` is a bitwise CRC-32 only over the `DATA` field.

+#### Authentication
+If an authentication `TOKEN` was provided, the network frames checksum will be
+pre-feed with the CRC-32 of the token before calculation.

 ### Command Layer
 A command is build according to the following format:
 ```